 Rabbit-style vibrators have a slim head for penetration and a smaller head (sometimes literally a rabbit head with ears) to stimulate your clitoris.
 Blended orgasms, here we very literally come!

 Now, given new innovations in sex tech, the rabbit style often comes complete with new bells and whistles.
 Sexologist and founder of Bloomi Rebecca Alvarez Story is a big fan of Lioness, a sophisticated device that can help you strength-train your pelvic floor while tracking orgasm data-length, strength, and the factors that fuel it.
+While the Lioness 2.0 is currently taking pre-sale orders for a July shipment, fan-favorite brand Tracy’s Dog makes a clitoral sucking rabbit for just $30 that you could snatch up today.

 Wearables are an amazing option if you’re coupled up and want play with extra opportunities for stimulation.
 The Lelo Tor 2 ($128) is a wearable vibrator that, while meant for couples, one writer finds to be great for solo play as well.
 MysteryVibe has the Tenuto ($150) for men, a wearable that basically turns an erection into a vibrator.
-And if you really want to be chic, slip on the Palma by Unbound, an accessory appropriate for both your date-night outfit and your date night after-hours.

 “Finger vibrators are a great choose-your-own-adventure toy,” says Fine.
 “Dame’s finger vibrator, Fin, is engineered to augment natural touch and can easily be integrated into whatever you’re already doing with your hands.”